 If you have a child, call your pediatrician.
 If you have a dog or cat, call your vet.
 Take proper precautions so you don’t have ticks as unwanted guests in 2017.

 Do you know how to buy a house in Bergen County?
 If you don’t, you could find the home buying process a nightmare.
 Even if you own a home now, the way you bought yours years ago is not the way it’s done today.

 - You make an offer on the NJ State mandated contract with a pre-approval

 - Negotiations come next – let’s say you come to an agreement

 - The offer is revised to reflect the agreement and sent to the seller

 - The seller signs the offer so it is now a contract for sale

 - This contract is scanned and emailed to you and your attorney

-- Now you do the home inspection
+- Next comes the home inspection

 - If you come to agreement on inspection issues, you move forward.
 If not, the contract is cancelled.